TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Syntax/Contexts.rst

 ========

-There are two contexts where TypoScript is used: templates, where TypoScript is used to actually define what will appear in the TYPO3 CMS frontend, and TSconfig, where it is used to configure settings of the TYPO3 backend.
+There are two contexts where TypoScript is used: templates, where TypoScript is used to actually define what will appear in the TYPO3 frontend, and TSconfig, where it is used to configure settings of the TYPO3 backend.
 TSconfig is further subdivided into **user TSconfig** (defined for backend users or user groups) and **page TSconfig** (defined for pages in the page tree).

-Page TSconfig is used for customizing the TYPO3 CMS backend according to where users will be working along the page tree.
+Page TSconfig is used for customizing the TYPO3 backend according to where users will be working along the page tree.
 User TSconfig is used to customize what elements are visible for users and groups or change the behavior of some elements.